ReemNeama/eventati_book/lib/utils/README.md

 ## Migration Progress

-We are gradually migrating utility functions from the root directory to their respective subfolders.
+All utility functions have been migrated from the root directory to their respective subfolders, except for service_options_factory.dart which will be moved in the future.
 When adding new utility functions, please add them directly to the appropriate subfolder rather than the root directory.